finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > ErrorHighlightResponse putIntellisenseError(errorHighlightRequest)

-PutIntellisenseError: Expresses error ranges from SQL
+PutIntellisenseError: Get error ranges from SQL

 Generate a set of error ranges, if any, in the given SQL (expressed as Lines)  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.